kyma-project/kyma/tools/load-test/README.md

 ## Overview

-The purpose of the load test is to verify the right execution of the Horizonatl Pod Autoscaling in **Kyma**.
-It runs a **golang** app which stress a function by making thousands of http post request in set period of time defined in an environment variable.
+The purpose of the load test is to verify the execution of the Horizontal Pod Autoscaling of functions deployed with the help of Kubeless in **Kyma**.
+It runs a **golang** app which stress a function by making thousands of HTTP POST request in set period of time defined in an environment variable.
 At the end of the execution of the test a notification is send to a Slack channel with the final output of the load test.

 ## Installation